aboullaite/service-mesh/Readme.md

 ## 4. Policy
 ### 1. Rate limiting
 Rate limiting is generally put in place as a defensive measure for services.
 Shared services need to protect themselves from excessive use (whether intended or unintended) to maintain service availability.
+#### Global rate limiting
-Till very recently, the recommended way to set up rate limiting in Istio was to use [mixer policy](https://istio.io/docs/tasks/policy-enforcement/rate-limiting/).
-Since `version 1.5` the mixer policy is deprecated and not recommended for production, and the  preferred way is using [Envoy native rate limiting](https://www.envoyproxy.io/docs/envoy/v1.13.0/intro/arch_overview/other_features/global_rate_limiting) instead of mixer rate limiting.
+Before istio 1.5, the recommended way to set up rate limiting in Istio was to use [mixer policy](https://istio.io/docs/tasks/policy-enforcement/rate-limiting/).
+In `version 1.5` the mixer policy is deprecated and not recommended for production, and the  preferred way is using [Envoy native rate limiting](https://www.envoyproxy.io/docs/envoy/v1.13.0/intro/arch_overview/other_features/global_rate_limiting) instead of mixer rate limiting.
 There is no native support yet for rate limiting API with Istio.
 Thus, we'll be using the [Envoy rate limit service](https://github.com/envoyproxy/ratelimit), which is is a Go/gRPC service designed to enable generic rate limit scenarios from different types of applications.
 To mimic a real world example, we suppose that we have 2 plans:
 + Basic: 5 requests pe minute